Why Banks and Collectors Don’t Seem to Care When You Threaten Bankruptcy

 Capital One accounts that they still own do not settle for less than 5o percent very often.
 Why they refused to settle with you at all could be based on known account usage flags for refusing to settle, or a policy change your account met the description for.

 There is also the chance that their internal collection scoring model was triggered because of your recent settlements on the other cards you mentioned having resolved.
-I tend to caution people from laying the bankruptcy card down, and instead focus on your willingness to pay, but that you are only able to raise a limited amount.
+I tend to caution people from mentioning bankruptcy, and instead focus on your willingness to pay, but that you are only able to raise a limited amount.

 - Calling to negotiate, rather than sending letters.